ToxicFrog/doomrl-server/README.md

 ## Enabling subtitle support

 `doomrl-server` supports subtitles, via loading a custom audio library.
 This support is automatically activated if the library is present.
-The library is written in Rust, and included in the doomrl-server distribution.
+The library is included in the doomrl-server distribution.

-To build it, you'll need `cargo`, the Rust build tool, installed.
-Once you have that:
+To build it, you'll need a C compiler and `make` installed.
+(It has no library dependencies).
+Once you have those:

-    $ cd ttysound; cargo build
+    $ cd ttysound; make

 No further setup is needed (but some configuration settings are available; see below).